BenCaiello/PalmettoBUG/README.md

             -- scatterplot option, clustering --> classy mask option, and classy mask / pixel class --> PNG options -- Added parameters to existing functions (is_torch, rlen, etc.)
             -- update for replicability with notebooks (same analysis, *mostly* the same steps, etc.)
-            -- update to remove / reduce 'proprietary' screenshots (probably fair use, but won't hurt)
+            -- update to remove / reduce screenshots of prop-licensed software (probably fair use, but won't hurt to do)
         - update text / incorporate proofreading edits

     2).
 Code:
-        - Excessive warnings: address (if possible, or if genuine errors are occuring) or perhaps silence
         - SpaceANOVA --
-            1. how to handled cell types dropped from the analysis (keep them in the permutation correction calculation, probably?
-Currently they are dropped from that as well, changing the results for other cell types)
-            2. how to handle p-value adjustment when celltype1 vs. celltype 2 comparison is highly correlated with the reverse comparison (celltype 2 vs celltype 1), but not identical.
+            1. how to handle p-value adjustment when celltype1 vs. celltype 2 comparison is highly correlated with the reverse comparison (celltype 2 vs celltype 1), but not identical.
+        - Fix testing errors (uncertain of origin)
+        - Test more python versions, continue trying to loosen dependency requirements / upgrade python versions (3.11, 3.12, etc.)
+                -- ideally, as few limits as possible in my pyproject.toml, mainly its dependencies of dependencies that cause problems right now
         - Other bugs (there are always some) .... keep testing

 ## What is PalmettoBUG